Jaguar to challenge luxury SUVs with F-PACE model in 2016

 Still, the company said the new Jaguar model would be built at its Solihull plant in central England, creating 1,300 new jobs.

-The fast-growing luxury car segment has been dominated by German brands Audi, BMW and Daimler's Mercedes-Benz, but JLR is among those seeking to take a bigger slice of the lucrative market.
+The fast-growing luxury car segment has been dominated by German brands Audi (NSUG.DE), BMW (BMWG.DE) and Daimler's (DAIGn.DE) Mercedes-Benz, but JLR is among those seeking to take a bigger slice of the lucrative market.

 The firm, which posted 9 percent growth in global sales in 2014 to over 460,000 vehicles, launched the five-door XE sports sedan in Britain last autumn as part of plans to attract younger and female customers.